dajuric/lazlo326/README.md

 ## Lazlo 326 - an overview of an relationship

 ### The beginning
 I was a contractor for Lazlo326 from the end of 2015 till the end of 2022.
-I am writing this comment, so that other contractors know what to expect and so that the rest of the employees know what relationship Lazlo326 had with me, potentially with other freelancers.I will try to be as objective as possible, although not completely possible due to how it all ended.
+I am writing this comment, so that other contractors know what to expect and so that the rest of the employees know what relationship Lazlo326 had with me, potentially with other freelancers.
+I will try to be as objective as possible, although not completely possible due to how it all ended.

-Everything started well (2016) and the relationship was fine - I was almost exclusively communicating with Mike Pinkus (mike [at] lazlo326.com), today's CTO.
+Everything started well (2016) and the relationship was fine - I was almost exclusively communicating with Mike Pinkus, today's CTO.
 He was very engaged in the POC and gave me the freedom to experiment and develop products from scratch.
 Everything was pretty decent (except the payments were always late and I had to exchange a bunch of emails just because..) until the end of 2019.

 I have to say, I am very grateful for these years.
 I really had a good time (Mike Pinkus and the rest of a (past?) team).
 I felt like I was a part of the team.
 Thank you for that.